-Sun-X provide the icing on The Doughnut
+Sun-X puts the icing on the doughnut

 In 2003, GCHQ moved operations from its existing sites, to a purpose-designed facility in Cheltenham.
 The building was delivered as part of the largest Private Finance Initiative (PFI) building project undertaken (£330m).